multi-learn/lis2/docs/source/index.rst

 ..
-ProjectName documentation master file, created by sphinx-quickstart on Mon Oct  2 12:34:56 2023.
+ProjectName documentation master file, created by
-You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ProjectName's documentation!
+Welcome to BigSF's documentation!
 =======================================

-This is the documentation for ProjectName, a comprehensive project with various modules and utilities.
+This is the documentation for BigSF, a comprehensive project with various modules and utilities.

 Contents: